Sila (2016 TV series)

-Sila (lit: Result), was a Pakistani drama serial, that aired on 28 October 2016, preceded by Dharkan.
+Sila (lit: Result), is a Pakistani television drama serial, that aired on 28 October 2016, preceded by Dharkan.
 It stars Shakeel, Farhan Saeed, Ainy Jaffri, Ismat Zaidi in leading to pivot roles.

 It aired on Fridays at 9:10pm PST.
 Ainy Jaffri makes her return to Hum TV after she was last seen in channel's hit serial, Aseerzadi.
 Farhan Saeed was last seen in hit serial Udaari.
 Eshita was last seen in channel's Zindagi Tujh Ko Jiya.